Northwich railway station: History

-Services beyond Manchester were terminated in the May 2010 timetable change, with all current trains now terminating at Manchester Piccadilly.
-Additional weekday peak services to/from Stockport were suspended in 2020.
+Services beyond Manchester were terminated in the May 2010 timetable change, with all but two current trains now terminating at Manchester Piccadilly.
+Additional weekday peak services to/from Stockport were suspended in 2020, but were later reinstated.

-On 18 May 2021 a wall and part of the station roof collapsed onto the platform and track causing disruption but no injuries.
+On 18 May 2021, a wall and part of the station roof collapsed onto the platform and track, causing disruption but no injuries.
 The cause was not immediately known.
 Part of the collapsed building was subsequently demolished and the station reopened two days later.
-In their 2022 annual health and safety report the Office of Rail and Road identified the cause as growth of vegetation in and around the building.
+In their 2022 Annual Health and Safety Report, the Office of Rail and Road identified the cause as growth of vegetation in and around the building.

 Facilities

 The main buildings on the Manchester-bound platform are still in use, with the ticket office open six days per week from early morning until early afternoon (Monday-Friday 06:15-13:30, Saturdays 07:15-14:30).
 Two self-service ticket machines are also provided for use outside these times and for collecting advance purchase tickets.
-The remaining parts of the building are used as a cafe and community centre.
 A waiting shelter is provided on the Chester-bound side (platform 2), whilst train running details are offered via CIS displays and timetable posters.
 Step-free access is only possible from the main entrance to platform 1, as platform 2 access is via a stepped footbridge.

+The remaining parts of the building are used as a cafe and community centre.

 Services

-The station gets one train per hour westbound to Chester and one train per hour eastbound to Manchester Piccadilly, with some peak hour extras Monday to Friday, and one train per two hours on Sundays.
-This makes 20 trains per day run to Chester, and 20 towards Manchester (though two of these terminate at Stockport).
-There are 18 trains each way on Saturdays and 7 on Sundays.
-The majority of services are run by Northern Trains Class 150 trains, with some Class 156s also serving the station.

-There have been repeated plans for a half-hourly service in each direction - it was a part of the 2015 franchise agreement - though this has been repeatedly delayed due to capacity constraints between Stockport and Manchester and is yet to be implemented.